mohamedamr241/FawryApp/README.md

 6- “Each refund request should contain the related service and the amount to be refunded” -> amount to be refunded is the amount after discount is applied (amount that user actually paid).

 7- Pay by wallet applied in mobile recharge service.

+8- We, Vodafone, Orange, and Etisalat providers have mobile number field in their form, the mobile number must contain 11 numbers and starts with 015 for We, 011 for Etisalat, etc..
+(Handler of each form validates the input)